 Frecce and Eurostar (ES or Treni Eurostar Italia) - Frecce are Italy's fast trains that run only between most major cities.
 Seat reservations on Frecce trains are mandatory and usually included in the ticket price.
 Eurostar Italia trains have mostly been replaced by the Frecce series that serve major cities and you'll see them designated on the Trenitalia web site as Frecciarossa, Frecciargento, and Frecciabianca.

 Intercity and Intercity Plus Trains stop only at the major cities, as shown on the map.
 Seat reservations are compulsory on the Intercity Plus trains, and the fee is included in the ticket price.

 Regional Trains - Regionale are the slower, local trains.
-A ticket you buy will be good for the whole month, which makes them a very flexible and inexpensive way to travel, but requires that you validate your ticket in one of the green and white (or ancient yellow) validation stampers near the tracks.
+A ticket you buy will be good for the short time, which makes them a flexible and inexpensive way to travel, but requires that you validate your ticket in one of the green and white (or ancient yellow) validation stampers near the tracks.
 On the crowded routes at peak times you might want to consider first class tickets, which will add only about 30% to the fare and give you a much better chance to get a seat if the train is overcrowded.

 Take a look at our interactive demonstration of an Italian departure board, where you'll learn how to deal with trains at the train station.

 Find out what the weather might be with our month to month climate charts for major tourism cities.